Graduate Literacy Program

 The master’s degree in literacy at Saint Rose prepares educators to teach students ranging from birth to 12th grade the reading and writing skills they need to excel in school, life, and work.

-Our B-12 degree meets the educational requirements to receive two professional teaching certifications (B-6 and 5-12) in New York State via one 30-credit program, creating a wider range of job opportunities for graduates.
+Our B-12 degree meets the educational requirements to receive a professional teaching certifications (B-12) in New York State via one 30-credit program, creating a wider range of job opportunities for graduates.
 As early-career specialized literacy professionals (SLPs), graduates of the program are also primed to work collaboratively to lead a school’s literacy program and guide teachers in new methods and assessments in literacy.

 Our program prepares literacy professionals to make high-level professional decisions working with students with diverse needs.
 To accomplish this, our course work provides both literacy theory and guided teaching experiences in various educational settings.